Giovanni II Valente: A doge at war

-On March 9, 1352, the Genoese fleet under the command of Paganino Doria won a naval victory against the coalition near Constantinople.
+On 9 March 1352 the Genoese fleet, under the command of Paganino Doria, won a naval victory at the Battle of the Bosporus against the coalition near Constantinople.
 The following year, in August, near Alghero, on the island of Sardinia, the Genoese navy, under Antonio de' Grimaldi was crushed by the Venetians.

 Resignation

 Confronted with the threat of a new civil war breaking out in the city and the prospect of foreign invasion, the council had to call for the support of the Visconti of Milan.
-The doge lost any executive power and Giovanni Valente had to resign from the dogate on October 8, 1353 and the position became vacant.
+The doge lost any executive power and Giovanni Valente had to resign from the dogate on 8 October 1353 and the position became vacant.
 He died seven years later and may have been buried at the church of San Bartolomeo dell'Olivella in Genoa.